 Standard test conditions shall be a temperature of 73.5 degrees F, +/- 2 degrees F and a relative humidity at that temperature of 50 +/- 4 percent.

-Application temperature
+Application Temperature

 The application temperature is the temperature of the substrate to which the label is applied.
-The labels shall be applied at standard test conditions (see clause 9.4) but should be capable of being applied at temperatures between 40 degrees F and 110 degrees F. If the labels are to be applied at temperatures lower than 40 degrees F or higher than 110 degrees F, the procuring activity will specify the application, surface, and overall environmental temperatures as to meet the performance objectives of this specification
+The labels shall be applied at standard test conditions (see clause 5.4) but should be capable of being applied at temperatures between 40 degrees F and 110 degrees F per manufacturer specification.
+If the labels are to be applied at temperatures lower than 40 degrees F or higher than 110 degrees F, the procuring activity will specify the application, surface, and overall environmental temperatures as to meet the performance objectives of this specification.

 Adhesive Strength

-The determination of the adhesive strength of test labels consist of the proper test label size, panel preparation and panel conditioning for the appropriate application.
-See clauses 9.6.1 through 9.6.8.
-For labels subject to solvents or detergents, the additional tests in clauses 9.6.9 or 9.6.10 need to be performed as appropriate for the application.
+The determination of the adhesive strength of test labels consists of the test label size, test panel material, panel preparation, and panel conditioning for the appropriate application.
+An item marked with intrusive markings may not require tests for adhesion strength.

 Test Label Size

 A minimum label size of 10 mm (0.25 inch) by 25.4 mm (1.0 inch) shall be used for adhesion measurements.
 When possible, it is recommended to use the actual label size intended for the application if it is larger than the minimum size.
-Obtain a rubber-covered steel roller (per ASTM D-1000 Section 40.3) and prepare at least 2 stainless steel panels (per ASTM D 1000, Method A).

 Label Test Panel Preparation

+Stainless steel test panels, as specified in ASTM D 3330, shall be cleaned with diacetone alcohol (non-residual, technical grade or better) using a lint free absorbent material such as surgical gauze, wiped dry with fresh absorbent material, and cleaned twice again with 95% methyl alcohol and fresh absorbent material.
+Test panels made of other materials of interest may be cleaned using the method described for stainless steel test panels, but shall at a minimum be wiped free of dust and other surface contaminates using lint-free absorbent material, such as surgical gauze or equivalent material so as not to contaminate the test panel.

-Remove labels from the release liner and apply at least four labels to an ASTM stainless steel test panel, and roll per ASTM D 1000 Section 42 taking care to leave approximately 3 mm (0.125 inch) of release liner on each label for clamping purposes.
-Prior to testing, the test labels shall be conditioned for a minimum of 24 hours in an atmosphere maintained at standard conditions (see clause 9.4).
+Remove labels from the release liner and apply at least four labels to stainless steel test panels, as specified in ASTM D 3330 or other test panels of interest, and roll per ASTM D 1000 Section 42, taking care to leave approximately 3 mm (0.125 inch) of release liner on each label for clamping purposes.
+Prior to testing, the test labels shall be conditioned for a minimum of 24 hours in an atmosphere maintained at standard conditions (see clause 5.4).

-Although the test requirements specify stainless steel test panels, these adhesion tests should also be conducted using the target substrate to assure appropriate performance.
+Although the test requirements specify stainless steel test panels, these adhesion tests should also be conducted using the target substrate to ensure appropriate performance.
 For example, rough or textured surfaces may require increases in adhesive thickness.